Applelo/compotes/docs/guide/marquee.md

 </div>
 ```

 You are not limited to text.
-You can also add any kind of valid HTML like image.
+You can also add any kind of valid HTML like images.

 ## Accessibility

-- Make the marquee tabbable and stop it if it is in focus via the keyboard
+- The marquee is tabbable and pauses when focused via keyboard.
 - If the user has configured `prefers-reduced-motion` in their browser, the marquee animation will not be played.
 - If you are using the `fill` option, all cloned elements will be set to `aria-hidden` to hide the unnecessary content to the screen reader and not be tabbable thanks to a `tabindex="-1"`.
-- If an element is focused with the keyboard, the marquee animation will stop.

 ## Options